Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ### Experiment: Two TCP BBR Session

+Let's start with looking at two BBR sessions first.
+The things which stand out are
+- Buffers are almost full.
+Please recall that our buffer here is 100 which is very shallow compared to buffer required for BDP.
+- Due to the shallow buffers and them being always full, we also observe more packet loss.
+However impact on throughput due to packet loss is not there.
+- RTT is constant.
+- Sending rate between both hosts seems to be approximately equal.

 ![BBR Sessions](/images/post13/double_bbr_output.png "BBR Sessions")

 ### Experiment: TCP BBR and Cubic Session

+Now if we change one of the session (`H1-H3`) from previous experiment to TCP Cubic, we observe that TCP Cubic takes the fair share of the network bandwidth.
+I suspect this is due to buffers being shallow and TCP BBR not reacting to Loss while Cubic scaling it's rate and ending up getting starved.

 ![BBR with Cubic Small Buffer](/images/post13/bbr_cubic_output.png "BBR with Cubic")

+Now I change the buffer size on the router to 1000 Packets.
+Now we see a better resource sharing between BBR and Cubic as more buffers are providing

 ![BBR with Cubic large Buffer](/images/post13/bbr_cubic_output_buffer.png "BBR with Cubic with large buffer")

+## Conclusion

 ## References